weinshel/code-making-project/README.md

-# Group Projects in Cryptography and Cryptananalysis

-- Caleb Bacos
-- Manasvi Sagarkar
-- Clare Ulmer
-- Ben Weinshel
+# Code Making Project

+Group Project in Cryptography and Cryptananalysis for LING 26040 Fall 2017.
+We designed an algorithm to encipher a passage, and then other groups in the classed were challenged with breaking our code.

+Code written by Ben Weinshel, cipher algorithm designed by Caleb Bacos, Manasvi Sagarkar, Clare Ulmer and Ben Weinshel.

 # Running the code

-## Installing Dependencies
+## Installing dependencies

 You will need [node.js](http://nodejs.org/) installed.
+Then run `npm install` to install dependencies.

-## Secret Files
+## Secret files

 You will need 4 files that encompass the keys in order to run the code: